bloominstituteoftechnology/CS-Build-Week-1/README.md

 - [ ] Research Conway’s “Game of Life”.
 Figure out how it works, why it’s useful, and how the notion of Turing Completeness is related to this topic.

 #### Requirements
-#### Visualizing the “Game of Life” - the main entry point of your application should house the visualization of this cellular automata.
+#### Visualizing the “Game of Life”
+The main entry point of your application should house the visualization of this cellular automata.
 Include any necessary components, such as:
 - [ ] Grid to display cells
 - [ ] Text to display current generation being simulated
 - [ ] Buttons for actions such as starting & stopping the animation, clearing the grid